Azaeres/Mellifera/README.md

 Testing
 -------

 Specs are implemented using Jasmine, a client-side testing library.
 They typically make requests of the server to perform operations and then analyze the state snapshots that are returned.
+During testing, the server makes use of a separate collection of test time accounts in order to have control over their state without changing the state of the primary time accounts.

 License
 =======

-Mellifera is free software released under the MIT License.
+Mellifera is free software released under the [MIT License](https://github.com/ryancbarry/Mellifera/blob/master/LICENSE.md).